 ASI 321 Animal Ecology.
 Summer I. The interrelationships between animals and their biotic and physical environments, including behavioral aspects.
-This is a field course which centers on the autecology of northern Michigan fauna from a stewardship perspective.
+This is a field course which centers on the autecology of northern Michigan fauna from a steward-ship perspective.
+Included are studies of a steward-ship perspective.
 Included are studies of a resident population of beavers.
 Prerequisite: one year of introductory science.